‘It’s a failure’: Seattle Mariners feel the deep pain of disappointment after narrowly missing out on first World Series

 Having never in their 49-season history been so close to appearing at the World Series, right now, it might feel like the Mariners have never been further away.

+“There was a lot of anger and some tears from my friends and other fans afterward,” Mariners supporter Joseph Leavitt, 30, told CNN Sports.

-In time, they will be able to reflect on the team’s successful year, reaching a first ALCS since 2001 with a thrilling, near-five-hour win over the Detroit Tigers.
+In time, fans will be able to reflect on the team’s successful year, reaching a first ALCS since 2001 with a thrilling, near-five-hour win over the Detroit Tigers.

 The 28-year-old Raleigh has been the heartbeat of this Seattle team, hitting an MLB-leading 60 home runs in the regular season, only the seventh player in history to reach that mark.